 Sales Tax on CBD Oil

 The sale of hemp has grown dramatically over the last 12 months, and the popular CBD, which is a natural compound extracted from hemp.
 You will find over 3,000 listings on Amazon.com alone for CBD oil.

 The CBD products (most popular is oils) are recognized for potential health benefits.

 These products’ sudden rise has led to several state and local tax issues in a concise period.

 Each state must determine if CBD is subject to sales tax.
-It is not like cut-and-dry products that are subject to sales tax in the 45 states and DC.
-This is closer to supplements that are taxable in some states, but not others, based upon ingredients.
+It is not like cut-and-dry products that are subject to sales tax in the 45 states and D.C.
+This is closer to taxable supplements in some states, but not others, based upon ingredients.

 If a state determines your CBD product is subject to sales tax, you will need to measure your gross revenue and transactions in most states.
 Since the 2018 U.S. Supreme Court Case, Wayfair vs. South Dakota, states now have thresholds that create sales tax nexus when passed.

 Track Your CBD Oil Sales by State and Transaction to Determine if You have Created Economic Nexus (if Taxable by the State).

 The most common is $100K in sales or 200 transactions.
 In states like California, you must pass $500K in sales before you create sales tax nexus.
 Once you have sales tax nexus, you are responsible for collecting and remitting sales tax from your customers in that state.

 CBD oil is made from the leaves, flowers, and stalks of the hemp plant—the only parts of the plant where cannabidiol is found.